packetbroker/api/README.md

       - Uplink
          - Acts on messages published by a Forwarder
          - Depending on the message type:
-           - On join-request, determines the Home Networks by their configured `JoinEUI` and `DevEUI` prefixes of interest
+           - On join-request, determines the Home Networks (and their Tenants) by their configured `JoinEUI` and `DevEUI` prefixes of interest
-           - On data uplink, determines the Home Networks by the `NetID` from `DevAddr`.
+           - On data uplink, determines the Home Networks (and their Tenants) by the `NetID` from `DevAddr`.
 Drops the message if none found
          - Looks up the Uplink Routing Policy of the concerning Forwarder and Home Network.
 Falls back to the default Routing Uplink Policy.
 Drops the message if uplink routing is disabled for the concerning Home Network
          - Applies the Uplink Routing Policy
          - Looks up the Home Networks' Routing Filters.
 If any, drop the message if any Filter does not pass
-         - Delivers the message to the Home Networks
+         - Delivers the message to the Home Network (Tenants)
       - Downlink
-         - Acts on messages published by a Home Network
+         - Acts on messages published by a Home Network (Tenant)
-         - Determines the Forwarder by the given `NetID` and Forwarder ID.
+         - Determines the Forwarder (Tenant) by the given `NetID` and Forwarder ID and optionally Tenant ID.
 Drops the message if not found
-         - Looks up the Downlink Policy of the concerning Forwarder and Home Network.
-Falls back to the default Routing Policy.
+         - Looks up the Downlink Policy of the concerning Forwarder (Tenant) and Home Network (Tenant).
+Falls back to the Routing Policy of the Home Network, and if not set, falls back to the default Routing Policy.
 Drops the message if downlink routing is disabled
          - Applies the Downlink Routing Policy
-         - Delivers the message to the Forwarder
+         - Delivers the message to the Forwarder (Tenant)
 - Home Network
    - Publishes downlink messages to Packet Broker Router
-   - Subscribes to uplink on Packet Broker Router with a set of Routing Filters.
+   - Subscribes to uplink on Packet Broker Router with its ID and a set of Routing Filters.
 If no Routing Filters specified, a catch-all Routing Filter applies
    - Makes consideration to have `PHYPayload` or metadata decrypted
    - On a positive decision, has the encrypted DEK decrypted
    - If the Key Exchange provides the KEK, the Home Network decrypts the DEK.
 Otherwise, the Home Network requests Key Exchange to decrypt the encrypted DEK